Mathematical methods in region-based theories of space: the case of Whitehead points: The cornerstone

 Let us start with a Boolean algebra $B$.
 As we have seen, there is a~topological space that can be naturally associated with~$B$, the Stone space $\Ult(B)$.
 This space, on the other hand, carries a~Boolean algebra of its clopen subsets $\CO(\Ult(B))$, that is isomorphic to~$B$, i.e., $B$ and $\CO(\Ult(B))$ cannot be structurally distinguished.

-On the other hand, if we start from a~Stone space $X$, that is any topological space that is Hausdorff, compact, zero-dimensional and totally disconnected, then $\CO(X)$ is a~Boolean algebra, and $\Ult(\CO(X))$ is its Stone space, that is, as the reader could expect, indistinguishable (\emph{homeomorphic} is the technical jargon) from~$X$.
+On the other hand, if we start from a~Stone space $X$, then $\CO(X)$ is a~Boolean algebra, and $\Ult(\CO(X))$ is its Stone space, that is, as the reader could expect, indistinguishable (\emph{homeomorphic} is the technical jargon) from~$X$.

 Thus, \citet{Stone-TRBA} demonstrated that there is a~kinship between the world of algebraic structures and the world of topological spaces.
-In particular, when we focus on Boolean algebras and Stones spaces, the bondage is so strong that we can say they are two sides of the same coin or two aspects of the same abstract phenomenon.
+In particular, when we focus on Boolean algebras and Stones spaces, the bondage is so strong that we can say they are two sides of the same coin or two aspects of the same abstract phenomenon.\footnote{The kinship also extends to homomorphisms between algebras and continuous mappings between the spaces, in the sense that to every homomorphism between BAs corresponds a~continuous mapping between their Stone mapping, and vice versa---with every continuous mapping between Stone spaces, there is associated a homomorphism between the algebras of their clopen sets.
+It is, roughly, the content of the famous Stone duality between the categories of Boolean algebras with homomorphisms, and Stone spaces with continuous mappings.
+For details, see, e.g., \citep{Johnstone-SS}.}

-It may not be immediately evident that the Stone constructions could help us solve the problem of Whitehead's points.
-However, at the current stage, we can see that thanks to the American mathematician, we have a~general method of constructing spaces from algebraic data.
-If we managed to impose some such structure on objects reflecting the most general properties of the perspective space, we would be able to face the problem of showing that the Whitehead's minimal geometrical objects are indeed points of some spaces.
-Of course, it would be much better if those spaces bore a~stronger resemblance to Euclidean spaces than to Stone spaces, since the latter are, in a way, geometrically weird.